 Each year, the Human Rights Campaign Foundation’s Global Partnership Program provides around 20 grants to organizations around the globe whose focus is to advance LGBTQ+ equality in their respective countries.
 Each grant, worth up to $5,000, helps support a range of innovative and impactful programs designed to improve the lives of LGBTQ+ people around the world.

-Our annual announcement of the small grants recipients coincides with International Human Rights Day, which marks the historical date of December 10, 1948 when the United Nations General Assembly adopted the Universal Declaration of Human Rights — the first time the global community outlined a set of inalienable rights everyone is entitled to have, including LGBTQ+ people.
+Our annual announcement of this year's small grants recipients coincides with International Human Rights Day, which marks the historic date of December 10, 1948 when the United Nations General Assembly adopted the Universal Declaration of Human Rights — the first time the global community outlined a set of inalienable rights to which every human being entitled - including LGBTQ+ people.

-Each grant recipient is an alumni of HRC Foundation’s ever-growing global programs, an expanding network of 180 LGBTQ+ advocates from over 90 countries.
+Each grant recipient is an alumni of HRC Foundation’s ever-growing global programs, an expanding network of 200 LGBTQ+ advocates from some 100 countries.

 Learn more about some of the recipients, their organizations and the powerful impact of their work:

 “The intersection of race-ethnicity and sexual orientation creates elevated levels of risk of discrimination and stigma, which translate into negative mental health effects through conditions such as depression, anxiety, post-traumatic stress, substance use, psychoactives and the tendency for suicide.
 This also influences access to health care among Afro-descendant transgender people from Chocó in Colombia.
 The Sergio Urrego Foundation is happy to receive this grant from HRC, with which we will be able to inform, educate and prevent the risks associated with the mental health of transgender youth and, in turn, create a support network to minimize the risks of suicide.”